-History of Landscape and Architecture introduces a comprehensive appreciation of landscape architecture and architecture of the past and relating it to the present, encompassing gardens and buildings that are historical, traditional and classical in character.
-Various traditional schools of thoughts and practices initially addresses environmental, social and philosophical premises as well as artistic expressions pertaining to architecture and landscape.
+The History of Landscape and Architecture offers a thorough understanding of the landscape architecture and architecture of the past and how they relate to the present.
+It covers gardens and buildings that are historical, traditional, and classical in character.
+Initially, the course focuses on various traditional schools of thought and practices that address environmental, social, and philosophical premises, as well as artistic expressions related to architecture and landscape.